-“When I was a kid, if you wanted a jacket you had to go to a tailor.”
+- “When I was a kid, you wanted a jacket you had to go to a tailor.”

-“When I was a kid, if you wanted a jacket you had to go to a store.”
+- “When I was a kid, you wanted a jacket you had to go to a store.”

-“When I was a kid, if you wanted a jacket you had to order it online.”
+- “When I was a kid, you wanted a jacket you had to order it online.”

-“I am a kid, and if I want a jacket… well, nothing.
-I do basically nothing and I have a jacket.”
+“I am a kid, and if I want a jacket… oh snap, jacket!
+I did like nothing and I have a jacket.”

-On the other side of The F Generations, Gen-X parents are deeply attracted to experiences that meet this expectation, because in this environment experiences can be absorbed and enjoyed by all of us, sans-drama.
+On the other side of The F Generations, Gen-X parents and aging Millennials are deeply attracted to experiences that meet this “Frictionless” expectation, it’s an environment where experiences can be absorbed and enjoyed by all of us, sans-drama.
 But more on that later.

 A brand is a promise — a promise that’s either kept or broken the moment a customer experiences a brand’s product or service.
-To create strong brands, design experiences that frame your promise through design strategy, customer journeys, built environments, and satellite service touchpoints like these.
+We know that to create strong brands, we design experiences that frame our promise through design strategy, customer journeys, built environments, and satellite service touchpoints like these.

-A simple framework for all of that is that at every opportunity and in every detail, your brand will reflect three all-important Gen X-A characteristics:
+A simple framework for all of that is that at every opportunity and in every detail, your brand should reflect three all-important Gen X-A characteristics:

 - Active Culture

-A connected, human experience in a dynamic and technologically rich mixed-use environment.
+A connected, human (product) experience for a dynamic and technologically rich world.

 Clear, Concise, Intuitive